trust-rust/rust-ownership/TUTORIAL.md

 One of the distinguishing features of Rust is memory safety at performance levels near the C language.
 ## Memory Safety
-For the uninitiated, memory safety refers to a class of bugs that your program is protected from while at runtime.
+For the uninitiated, memory safety refers to a class of bugs that your program is protected from at runtime.
 These bugs include some well known issues such as buffer overflows, use after free, and dangling pointers.
 Normally, memory safety is achieved by means of garbage collection or GC.
-A full discussion about GC is out of scope here, but GC can cause other issues (raise your hand if you ever hooked up to a memory staved JVM to watch the GC thrash).
+A full discussion about GC is out of scope here, but GC can cause other issues (raise your hand if you ever hooked up to a memory starved JVM to watch the GC thrash).
 Rust on the other hand achieves memory safety through the concept of ownership where memory safety checks happen at compile time.
-Completing the checks at compile time means there is no runtime impact on performance due to memory safety checks in.
+Completing the checks at compile time means there is no runtime impact on performance.

 ## Ownership
 So what is ownership?
 First the ownership rules: